Trico-Everfire/source-sdk-2013-ce/README.md

 - Added a new weapon, the "Nullifactor" from P2CE (WIP, need to code the proper effect)
 - Re-enabled jeep headlights (WIP, still need to get jeeps to spawn)
 - Added AI relationships from HL2
+- Deaths are now viewed in first person for a few seconds before switching to third-person again